elyra-ai/elyra/README.md

 ## Development Workflow
 ### Building

-`AI Workspace` is divided in two parts, a collection of Jupyter Notebook backend extensions, and their respective JupyterLab UI extensions.
+`Elyra` is divided in two parts, a collection of Jupyter Notebook backend extensions, and their respective JupyterLab UI extensions.
 Our JupyterLab extensions are located in our `packages` directory.